 Damaged Retailer Relationships

-You may also be working with retailers that score their vendors on their fulfillment times.
+You may also be working with retailers that score their vendors on their fulfilment times.
 For example, Amazon requires all Amazon Prime vendors in their Seller-Fulfilled Prime program to send orders out on the same day they’re received.
 They also need to achieve a 99% on-time delivery rate.

 Amazon supplier Pearhead couldn’t enter the program because their existing fulfillment processes were too slow and required too much human intervention.
 The brand implemented integrated EDI to shorten lead times and was almost immediately able to meet Amazon’s stringent requirements.
 What’s more, the brand was able to increase their Amazon ASN score by 98%.